Physics-50/Module-1/docs/plotting-guide.md

 [*Click here to open image in a new tab*
 ![the two figure windows that pop up](images/figure-windows.jpg)](images/figure-windows.jpg){:target="_blank"}
-*Note: the font sizes of your plots might look slightly different than the ones shown here.*
+*Note: the font sizes in your plots may be different than the ones shown here.*

 Before we dig into the details of the MATLAB code, can you spot the differences between the two plots?